 There are three main basic elements in the BPMN method:

-Gateways either merge or fork paths (or flows).
+- Gateways and connectors: gateways either merge or fork paths (or flows).
 Connectors (connecting objects) link BPMN flow objects.

 Conclusion: BPMN 2.0 & Process Governance